getcreative-coder/getcreative-coder/README.md

-**I have completed a course in Web Development and a Data Engineering boot camp with Python 🎉, and I look forward to continuing to grow and improve my skills 😄**
+**I have completed a Web Development course and a Data Engineering boot camp with Python 🎉, and I look forward to continuing to grow and improve my skills 😄**

 **I have experience with the following:**